I've raised cats through the adolescent phase and have done extensive research on the trouble we endured.

 If you’ve never shared a house with a completely indoor cat, you have never experienced cathood at its extreme, otherwise known as cat adolescence.
 Kittens really should come with a warning!

-All cats go through it, but for those who live their lives entirely confined to watching the outside world only through a pane of glass or screen, the intensity of adolescent phase is magnified a thousand times.
+All cats go through it, but for those who live their lives entirely confined to watching the outside world only through a pane of glass or screen, the intensity of the adolescent phase is magnified a thousand times.
 During peak periods, the amplitude is almost unbearable.

 At this stage, the young feline seems to have an inability to commit to a temperament.
 So, she fluctuates between pompous aloofness, endearing docility, and alienating bouts of maliciousness.
-Though the age range varies from cat to cat, the phase begins at about three months after the switch from kitten chow to adult cat food where they have big cat bodies but the mind of a two-year old human child.
+Though the age range varies from cat to cat, the phase begins at about three months after the switch from kitten chow to adult cat food where they have big cat bodies but the mind of a two-year-old human child.

 Living entirely indoors just complicates matters as it plays havoc with kitty’s internal mapping.
 For example, cats instinctively know they are rulers.
 Who are their subjects?
 The precious years of youth give them this information.
-Cats who experience the outside world soon learn their domain over the “lesser elements:” other cats, birds, rodents, dogs, and, as a matter of fact, all other living creatures.
+Cats who experience the outside world soon learn their domain over the “lesser elements”: other cats, birds, rodents, dogs, and, as a matter of fact, all other living creatures.
 This superiority makes for a happy and self-satisfied cat.

 Indoor cats, however, prey upon and attack things like uneven carpet threads, wine bottle corks, shoelaces, wads of paper, twistie-ties from garbage bags, etc. Eventually, the cat realizes her domination of the world as she has come to know it is really an aberration of nature thrust upon her.